Miai: Gender and omiai

 Although current rates of omiai marriages are fairly low, the persistence of omiai in modern Japanese society comes as a result of challenges in meeting new people.
 In recent decades, some companies have started offering various services to their employees as ways of helping them find potential partners.
 These services include marriage counseling and personal introductions, where the employees can join a club that provides guidance and services to match them up with suitable partners.

 The idea of the cutoff age is taken quite seriously, with the tendency for women who remain unmarried past tekireiki to be treated as inferior.
 They are often compared to Japanese Christmas cake: fresh up until the 25th of December but becoming less appetizing with every day past this date.
-A newer expression replaces Christmas cake with toshikoshisoba, a dish of noodles to see out the year on the 31st, thus creating motivation for Japanese women after the age of 25 to seek help in the form of omiai introductions from a marriage agency.
+A newer expression replaces Christmas cake with Toshikoshi soba, a dish of noodles to see out the year on the 31st, thus creating motivation for Japanese women after the age of 25 to seek help in the form of omiai introductions from a marriage agency.

 Men possess a greater degree of choice and freedom.
 Previously, a man who was not married by his 30s was considered untrustworthy by colleagues and employers, who believed that such men have not been conditioned to learn the fundamental principles of co-operation and responsibility.
 For males, marriage also makes an implicit statement about staying in the family business.
 While previously men who engaged in omiai often occupied dominant roles within the marriage, many of the men now registered with marriage agencies for help in finding a wife through omiai are seeking a balanced, loving relationship with mutual love between partners.